The long awaited Pydantic v2.12 is here! You can install it now from PyPI:

 After model validators

 Model after validators are documented as being instance methods.
-However, an invalid signature used to accidentally be accepted, but could lead to undefined behavior.
-The following signature now raises an error:
+However, class methods used to be accepted:

 class Model(BaseModel):